Rig Exploit Kit - Responsible For At Least One-Third Of Malware In 2016

 After the first layer of deobfuscation:

-Now, this decrypted codes are being generated during runtime.
+Now, these decrypted codes are being generated during runtime.
 Hence, the code is statically invisible through the PCAP (packet capture).

 RIG EK also checks the victims' computers for any browser-based vulnerabilities.
 As you can see at the bottom of the image, this attack serves another exploit, in this report, it is an SWF exploit, which traditionally the one that downloads and executes the payload (usually a ransomware).

-Your website is infected with the malware or blacklisted?
+Your website is infected with the malware or is blocked by search engines?

 Here at Quttera we are cleaning this and other kinds of malware on a daily basis.
 If you would like our malware analysts to help you, just select appropriate ThreatSign!
 Anti-Malware plan and get back online.